Now Accepting VSP & PVCS

 Also known as plastic, these lenses have excellent clarity, and are very economical.
 It is the least efficient of the materials, which means large prescriptions will be very thick, and there can be significant distortion when looking to the side.

 This lens material is thinner than CR-39, lighter in weight, and is shatter resistant (NOT shatter proof).
 It is recommended for children's glasses for safety reasons.
 Although some people notice slight color aberrations (a subtle rainbow effect) this lens type is better than CR-39 for large prescriptions when looking to the side.
+Note: these lenses do not accept tint as well as CR-39.

 Lighter and clearer than polycarbonate, trivex is an excellent option for those who have high vision demands, like long hours on the computer and small print such as blueprints or schematics.
 The lens thickness is similar to polycarbonate, as is the ability to resist shattering, but this lens is not generally used in childrens' glasses.